alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 logarithm of the random variable in question following a normal distribution).
-I choose the parameters of the lognormal distributions for $a$ and $b$ to be slightly different such that the resulting distributions are more likely to lean democratically, but still have a decent chance of producing extremes for Trump.
+I choose the parameters of the lognormal distributions for $a$ and $b$ to be slightly different such that the resulting distributions are more likely to lean democratically (as mail in votes are historically more democratic leaning), but still have a decent chance of producing extremes for Trump.
 I also choose the parameters such that I get a mix of values more biased towards the extremes as well as those biased towards values closer to 0.5.

+Priors like the ones used here are often referred to as *subjective* priors.
+Depending on who you ask, this is either a strength or a weakness in Bayesian inference.
+On one hand, the results are somewhat dependent on my parameter choices for my priors, but on the other hand, nearly every scientific study reflects some of the biases of the researchers that carry out the work.
+Subjective priors have the benefit of explicitly codifying the assumptions I made about what I expect to be reasonable outcomes, at the cost of some potential subjectivity in the final results.

-This should accurately reflect our prior uncertainty in the outcome, as I think there is a decent chance based on historical data that the mail votes are heavily in favor of one candidate.
+As we will see, using this prior allows for the possibility that there is a decent chance based on historical data that the mail votes are heavily in favor of one candidate.
 Here are some histograms showing single samples of the vote probability drawn from this prior, and an aggregate histogram of 100 samples:

 ```
 from pymc3 import Lognormal